 5. God's work will attract opposition

-'But it came to pass, that when Sanballat heard that we builded the wall, he was wroth, and took great indignation, and mocked the Jews.'
-(Nehemiah 4:1)
+'But it came to pass, that when Sanballat heard that we builded the wall,

 As soon as we begin to do a work for the Lord, we can be sure that we will attract the opposition of Satan.
 Sanballat, Tobiah and Geshem, as soon as they heard that Nehemiah was to rebuild the wall, were full of scorn and mocking.
 Their attempts to hinder the work, although they were more pronounced at some times than others, never truly ceased.
 Satan will leave us alone so long as do not seek to disrupt his work, but once we seek to tear down his strongholds and build up the church of God, we can be sure that he will be an active foe, and will set people in place to oppose us.
 Yet 'greater is he that is in you, than he that is in the world'.